GrowinScala/Flipper/generator/README.md

 * #### Generate a PDF from a JSON ####

-To generate a PDF file from a JSON String you need to call the **`convertJSONtoPDF`** function.
+To generator.generate a PDF file from a JSON String you need to call the **`convertJSONtoPDF`** function.
 Similarly to the previous function, this can be done by simply passing the JSON String, by passing the JSON String and a CSS file, by passing the JSON String and a CSS String, by passing the JSON String and a Generator.Config.
 The Generator.Config is a class implemented that contains some configurations for the PDF file, these are text color, font size, text alignment,